Parade11/Chrono-Ark-CSV-Editor/README.md

-# CSV Editor - Translation Tool
+# CSV Editor - For Chrono Ark

 A modern Python desktop application for editing CSV files, designed to simplify translation workflows.